 Do you write an email newsletter?
-Want people to actually open and read it?
+Do you want people to actually open and read it?
 How about even look forward to it?
 Then this blog post is for you.
 In my experience, many people write newsletters in which they predominantly talk about themselves – and while there’s nothing wrong with that, if your objective is to get the majority of your recipients to open your newsletters and read them on a regular basis, then you might want to rethink your strategy.
-Here are ten tips for improving the quality of your newsletter content, and increasing the chances that it will actually get read.
+Below are 10 tips for improving the quality of your newsletter content, and increasing the chances that it will actually get read.

 1) Quality over quantity.

 The first thing you have to remember as you compile your newsletter is that people receive many, many emails each day.
 They don’t have the time, will, or energy to read your personal essays.
 Therefore you should keep your content concise and to the point.
-I recommend writing a series of short paragraphs, each one with a relevant topic headline.
-This will make your content more accessible and “skimmable” for your readers.
+This is why I call my weekly email “Short & Sweet.”
+I tell people I write them so they can always be read within one minute or less.
+I also recommend writing a series of very short paragraphs.
+This will make your content more”skimmable” for your readers.

 2) Use photos (where it makes sense).